gem/oq-engine/doc/faq.md

 ### Celery support

-Starting with OpenQuake Engine 2.0 Celery isn't needed (and not recommended) on a single machine setup; the OpenQuake Engine is able to use all the available CPU cores even without Celery.
-Celery must be enabled on a cluster / multi-node setup.
-To enable it please refer to the [multiple nodes installation guidelines](installing/cluster.md).
+Starting with OpenQuake Engine 3.8 Celery is not needed anymore, so if have troubles with it you can try using the new zmq mechanism, see the [multiple nodes installation guidelines](installing/cluster.md).

 ******

 ### MPI support

 MPI is not supported by the OpenQuake Engine.
-Task distribution across network interconnected nodes is made via *Celery* and *RabbitMQ* as broker.
-No filesystem sharing is needed between the nodes and data transfer is made on plain TCP/IP connection.
-For a cluster setup see the [hardware suggestions](hardware-suggestions.md) and [cluster](installing/cluster.md) pages.
+Task distribution across network interconnected nodes is made via *zmq*.
+The worker nodes must have read access to a shared file system writeable from the master node.
+Data transfer is made on mmq TCP/IP connection.

 MPI support may be added in the future if sponsored by someone.
 If you would like to help support development of OpenQuake, please contact us at [partnership@globalquakemodel.org](mailto:partnership@globalquakemodel.org).

+******

+### Python 2.7 compatibility

+Support for Python 2.7 has been dropped.
+The last version of the Engine compatible with Python 2.7 is **[OpenQuake Engine version 2.9 (Jeffreys)](https://github.com/gem/oq-engine/tree/engine-2.9#openquake-engine)**.

 ******